Agent Tool Registry (ERC-8257)

 |---|---|

-| Tool | HTTPS endpoint with a JSON Schema interface, discoverable via /.well-known/ai-tool/<slug>.json |
+| Tool | A single REST API endpoint with a JSON Schema interface, discoverable via /.well-known/ai-tool/<slug>.json.
+Each tool should perform one focused operation. |

 | Manifest | JCS-canonicalized JSON describing name, endpoint, inputs, outputs, pricing, and access policy |